Strange Twists in a Geographic Life

 After completing the Kyushu project, I finished subsequent side projects in which I created similarly themed maps of the Himalayas and Tanzania.
 I also created a 3-foot-by-4-foot poster of Michigan, my favorite vacation spot, depicting the highway system, network of conservation lands, lighthouses, and some topographical elements.
 I spent dozens of hours working on these maps, all after hours while holding down two jobs, as I maintained a side hustle stocking shelves at a local retailer.
 However, the skills I acquired in making these maps were indispensable and allowed me to make a real impact with the Florida Park Service.

 As I continued to build my mapping skills, I was always looking to find new and innovative ways to map out Florida State Parks.
 I had been admiring a U.S. National Park Service map in an Everglades National Park visitor brochure that happened to be in my office, which depicted primary park infrastructure overlain upon natural communities within the park.
-As the Florida Park Service produced “base maps” showing park infrastructure and then separate natural community maps, park planners continually toggled between the two maps in the conference room trying to figure out spatial relationships between natural communities and park infrastructure, and how any changes to or expansion of park infrastructure would affect park ecosystems.
+As the Florida Park Service produced “base maps” showing park infrastructure and then separate natural community maps showing the distribution of park ecosystems and disturbed areas, park planners continually toggled between the two maps in the conference room trying to figure out spatial relationships between natural communities and park infrastructure, and how any changes to or expansion of park infrastructure would affect park ecosystems.
 Inspired by the Everglades National Park map, I worked after hours on a map prototype utilizing infrastructure-heavy Gold Head Branch State Park as a test case.
-My bureau chief loved the prototype and requested that I move forward with what we decided to call “Reference Maps” for all 45 parks in District 2.
-These completed reference maps were adopted by the Office of Park Planning and are now found in the first few pages of each “Park Chapter” of the Northeast District Management Plan and published on DEP’s Office of Park Planning website.
+In addition to significant infrastructure, Gold Head Branch had an interesting mosaic of natural communities; mostly sandhill, but also smaller patches of mesic flatwoods, basin marsh, and baygall in the lower elevations near the lakes.
+Gold Head was also situated in Northeast Florida's Trail Ridge, at a relatively high elevation (a whopping 200 feet) and situated in gently rolling hills.
+Adding raw hillshading beneath these elements resulted in the final map (which may be found in the approved Northeast District Management Plan) displaying an almost-three dimensional quality that really complemented the distribution of the natural communities and infrastructure:

 Comments